aws-samples/foundational-llm-chat/README.md

 - 🌐 Global distribution with AWS CloudFront
 - 🔄 Sticky sessions for consistent user experience
 - 💰 Detailed cost tracking for model usage
-- 🎚️ Configure temperature, max tokens, and other settings
+- 🎚️ Configure temperature, max tokens, reasoning budget, and other settings
+- 🔄 Support for both streaming and non-streaming modes

 ## Architecture